viplovsurv3/Python-Parking-System/README.md

 ## Main Window
 Tkinter is used for creating a Graphical User Interface to how the output of the code with a better form of presentation.
 This window has 5 Options and 4 options for different operations.
+It has a Basic Program also without GUI.

 ![Main Window](https://github.com/sachinl0har/Python-Parking-System/blob/main/Screenshots/main.PNG?raw=true)